turtlesoupy/karma-prediction-cs224w/README.md

 # cs224w-karma-prediction

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License
+Investigation into karma prediction on social networks.

-Copyright © 2013 FIXME
+Copyright © 2013 Thomas Dimson / Milind Ganjoo

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.